scholarslab/scholarslab.github.io/collections/_people/dave-richardson.md

 roles:
 - GIS Intern
 ---

-Dave is a former GIS assistant in the Scholars' Lab and a graduate of the Environmental Sciences program.
+Dave Richardson was a GIS assistant in the Scholars' Lab, and is a graduate of the Environmental Sciences program.